Mechachleopteryx/pysesh/hangman/README.md

 The word that the function picks should be a random word from the techmodal mission statement (feel free to include your own words).
 What else does it need to do?

+For this project, you can do it in one of two ways.
+Use an python IDE (integreated development enviroment, i.e. fancy text edditior) like PyCharm community eddition, or you can do it in jupyter notebook.
+If you are complete beginer to python, I would reccomend Jupyter notebok apporach.